Kanakverma2023/Zomato-End-To-End-Data-Analysis/README.md

 - Menu price
 - Food type

-The dataset is stored separately in the `data` folder of the repository.
+The dataset is stored separately in the `Data` folder of the repository.

 ---